 Figure 11 shows the inferred trend in the ‘degree of hierarchy’.
 The main panel shows the concentration of hierarchical power, measured with the Gini index, plotted against energy use per capita.
 The inset panel shows the same trend, but measures the ‘degree of hierarchy’ using global reaching centrality.

+Figure 11: The inferred degree of hierarchy vs. energy use.
 This ﬁgure shows how the inferred degree of hierarchy in human societies changes with energy use.
 The main panel shows the inferred concentration of hierarchical power, measured using the Gini index.
 Colored lines indicate the inferred path of countries through time.
 Select countries are labeled with alpha-3 codes.
 The black line shows the smoothed trend, calculated with a local polynomial regression.
 The inset panel shows the same model inferences, but measures the degree of hierarchy using global reaching centrality.

 The two measures of hierarchy show essentially the same trend.
 Human societies, the model suggests, become more hierarchical as energy use increases.
 But this growth of hierarchy is not linear.
 Instead, the degree of hierarchy appears to grow rapidly during initial stages of development, after which it plateaus.